yugabyte/terraform-provider-ybm/docs/resources/associate_metrics_exporter_cluster.md

 ---
-page_title: "ybm_associate_metrics_exporter_cluster Resource - YugabyteDB Managed"
+page_title: "ybm_associate_metrics_exporter_cluster Resource - YugabyteDB Aeon"
 description: |-
-  The resource to associate a metrics exporter config to a cluster in YugabyteDB Managed.
+  The resource to associate a metrics exporter config to a cluster in YugabyteDB Aeon.
 ---

 # ybm_associate_metrics_exporter_cluster (Resource)

-The resource to associate a metrics exporter config to a cluster in YugabyteDB Managed.
+The resource to associate a metrics exporter config to a cluster in YugabyteDB Aeon.

 ## Example Usage